How Audit Procedures and Internal Controls Improve Your Compliance Posture

 What are internal controls?

-Internal controls protect companies from various risks, such as financial, operational, strategic, and reputational risks.
+Internal control is a process designed to ensure that an organization’s operations are effective and efficient, its financial reporting is reliable, and it complies with applicable laws, regulations, and internal policies.
 They serve as a means to protect the organization and adhere to certain standards and frameworks so that companies can pass audits and achieve compliance certification.
 Examples of these audited frameworks include SOC 2® and ISO 27001.

 Components of internal controls